MoritzM00/kaggle-enefit-competition/README.md

 make activate
 ```

+Note: On Apple Silicon, you need to install `libomp` with `brew install libomp` before running `make setup`.
+Otherwise, the lightgbm build will fail.

 ### Additional first-time setup

 1. After setting up the environment, commit the `poetry.lock` file to your repository, so that the workflow on github can use it.